 – helps ship calcium into your bones and keeps bone-inflammation (yes, that’s a thing!) to a minimum to protect you from osteoporosis

 – may help initiate the early stages of wound healing

 – possibly protects you from colon and breast cancer, though this is not well-documented

 Craving that sunlight

-By the most optimistic approach, about 1 billion people in the world are deficient in vitamin D, or at least have suboptimal levels.[9, 10] Other estimations go as high as 80% of the world’s population.
-If the truth lies somewhere in the middle, the chance that you have chronically low levels of vitamin D right now is at a remarkable 50% – the classic coin flip.
+By the most optimistic approach, about 1 billion people in the world are deficient in vitamin D, or at least have suboptimal levels.[9, 10] In many areas of the world, this number can go up to 80% or more.
+If the truth lies somewhere in the middle, the chance that you have chronically low levels of vitamin D right now is probably around 50% – the classic coin flip.
 If you don’t spend a lot of time in the sun, or live in an area of the world where the sunlight just isn’t as intense, a vitamin D deficiency is very likely.
 Once you have too little vitamin D circulating in your system, the negative effects are basically the opposite of what we find in the previous section.
 You’ll be more likely to catch infectious diseases, you’ll have them for longer and they’ll feel worse.
 You may feel weak, fatigued and suffer from headaches.
 It’s more likely that you will develop back pain, and over longer time spans you may suffer loss of bone mass.
 Wound healing could be slowed down.
 And finally, it’s possible that low vitamin D levels can even cause depression, though this isn’t 100% certain yet.

 – lacking immune system stimulation makes it more likely that you catch infectious diseases